EnjoyAI2023/Data_Annotation_Promotion/English/English.md

-## 3.intelligent assisted analysis annotation
+## 5.intelligent assisted analysis annotation

 * Use machine learning algorithms to analyze and process collected, labeled, and cleaned data to build models for more accurate pre-labeling.
 The auxiliary manual for semi-automatic labeling, classification or annotation improves the labeling efficiency by more than 60%.

-## 4. flexible task mechanism
+## 6. flexible task mechanism

 * We can serve a variety of tasks to mark tasks.

-## 5. Accumulation of data sets

-* There is... data accumulation

-## 6. data use examples of support and consulting services
+## 7. data use examples of support and consulting services

 * Deep learning for routine tasks uses framework adaptations